DepressionCenter/SleepDataAutomation/README.md

 ## Citation
 If you find this repository, code or paper useful for your research, please cite it.

 >_Mongefranco, Gabriel; Rizvydeen, Moony; Fayyaz, Zainab; Burgess, Helen; Goldstein, Cathy (2024).
-Sleep Data Automation.
+Sleep Data Automation™.
 University of Michigan.
 Software. https://michmed.org/sleepdata_
 ​​​​​​​    >_DOI: 10.6084/m9.figshare.25669173.v1_

 ----

-Copyright © 2024 The Regents of the University of Michigan
+Copyright © 2024-2026 The Regents of the University of Michigan